codemacabre/codemacabre-com/src/writing/dags-in-d3.md

 ### 2. Import libraries

 The two libraries we'll neeed are `d3` itself and `dagre-d3`.
 If we were using a build tool, we'd use `npm` to install these, but for simplicity, let's use a CDN.

-Add the following to the above our empty `<script>` tag:
+Add the following above our empty `<script>` tag:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/d3@7.9.0/dist/d3.min.js"></script>